nartc/react-native-barcode-mask/README.md

 1. `isFocused`: If you're using `react-navigation` then you should be familiar (or should get familiarized) with the concept of `focus`.
 When you navigate to a screen on the same `Stack` (or different `Tab`), the previous (current) screen is not **unmounted**, but only **unfocused**. `RNCamera` requires you to reinitialize when a screen is `re-focus`. `react-navigation` provides multiple ways to get access to `isFocused` property.
 If you don't use `react-navigation`, you can just pass in `true`
 2. `(barcodeData: string) => string`: This is a callback to process barcode **raw** data.
 This gets exposed so you can apply your own logic to process the raw data.
 3. `(processedData: string) => void`: This is a callback that takes in the `processedData`.
 This is where you **want** to do with the processed barcode data: call API, or navigating to a different screen etc...
+4. `barcodeReadDelay: number`: `useBarcodeRead` now takes in an optional `delay` which will handle the frequency of scanning barcode internally, instead of using `barcodeRead` to manipulate `barcodeTypes`.
+Default to `500ms`

 `useBarcodeRead` returns the following: